JGILINGER7/heart_disease_risk/README.md

 - Even thought factors such as gender, alcohol, smoke, glucose and being active have low importance in the dataset, they do contribute towards the cardiovascular health.

 - To justify, we tested the same model after eliminating the above factors.
 The accuracy of the model was lower than before.
-Thus we conclude that these factors do contriute todars cardiovasular health.
+Thus we can conclude that these factors do contriute towards cardiovasular health.

 - Below is the image of the accuracy after eliminating few factors.